 • Step carefully when going on the ice for the first time.
 The rubber grippers on your feet provide traction on the ice.
 The colder they get, the “grippier” they get.
 Stand a few seconds on the ice to let them cool down.

-• No running.
-Do not run on the ice or walkways.
+• Avoid running.
+If you do find yourself moving quickly, slow down gradually.
 The most common way to injure yourself is by suddenly stopping after running on the ice.

 • Remove the slider under your foot after your delivery.
 The slider is made of Teflon.
 Standing up on it is a sure way to fall down.

-• If you find you cannot slide without putting your knee on the ice, you can borrow a knee pad.
+• If you don't have a knee pad, we'll have some to borrow.
+Wearing a knee pad on your dominant side (right handed - right knee) helps protect your knee while you get used to delivering the stone, as well as protects the ice.
 If your knees, back, pants or stiffness inhibit your ability to lunge, no worries.
 Just ask your instructor to teach you the stick delivery.

 • Do not pick up the curling stones.
 Doing so may result in squished toes, creaky backs, and damaged ice.